yochannah/Corrfunc/docs/source/install.rst

 Package Installation
 ************************

-To install Corrfunc, you can either use pip or clone the repo from GitHub and build the source code.
+To install corrfunc, you can either use pip or clone the repo from GitHub and build the source code.
-Either way, be sure to read the :ref:`Corrfunc_dependencies` section prior to installation.
+Either way, be sure to read the :ref:`corrfunc_dependencies` section prior to installation.

 Using pip
 ====================

 The simplest way to install the latest release of the code is with pip.
-Before installation, be sure you have installed the package dependencies described in the :ref:`Corrfunc_dependencies` section
+Before installation, be sure you have installed the package dependencies described in the :ref:`corrfunc_dependencies` section

 .. code:: python

-          pip install Corrfunc
+          pip install corrfunc

 This will install the latest official release of the code.
 If you want the latest master branch,